 All of Michigan in the fall is nice with trees of deep red, burnt orange, yellow, and every shade of brown lining most of the roads, but this “Tunnel of Trees” is truly remarkable for its pleasant twists and turns.

-The scenic road ends in Cross Village, home to bizarre and fun Legs Inn.
-This 90-year-old family owned restaurant is now on the National Historic Register.
+The scenic road ends in Cross Village, home to the bizarre and fun Legs Inn.
+This 90-year-old family-owned restaurant is now on the National Historic Register.

 It’s a mish-mash of a place, a homemade structure composed of rounded stones and driftwood from the lake, logs from the forest, and inverted iron stove legs, which hold up the balcony and give the inn its name.